code3-dev/bale-desktop/README.md

 # Bale Desktop Application

-Baleh is the social-financial network of Bank Melli Iran that simultaneously enables communication and payments.
-With Baleh, you can easily make voice and video calls and share your moments with friends using the "Status" feature.
+Bale is the social-financial network of Bank Melli Iran that simultaneously enables communication and payments.
+With Bale, you can easily make voice and video calls and share your moments with friends using the "Status" feature.

 ## Features